koszullab/instaGRAAL/README.md

 This work is under continuous development/improvement - see [GRAAL](https://github.com/koszullab/GRAAL) for information about the basic principles.

-You can now easily install instaGRAAL using a docker container available below.
+You can now easily install instaGRAAL using a docker container available below or you can try it on [Galaxy Europe](https://usegalaxy.eu/).

 ## Table of contents
 * [Installation](#Installation)